RafaelHKlauck/csharp-learning/README.md

 - They are classes but they can't be instantiated directly
 - They are used to define a common behavior for all the classes that inherit from it.
 So the child classes would have to implement the methods
 - Abstract classes can also inherit from interfaces AND other abstract classes
+- The difference between abstract classes and interfaces is that interfaces are used to define contracts for unrelated classes, while abstract classes are used to define a common behavior for related classes.
 - Examples of this are on [Abstract Classes](/AbstractClasses/Program.cs)

 ### Protected and Virtual